kloia-mert/kloia-mert/README.md

 ## I'm a Self-Taught, Contributor, Developer and Researcher!!

-- 🔭 Self-Learning right now...
+- 🔭 Self-Learning right now.
+I'm documenting my #66DaysOfMLOps journey...
 - 🧙‍♂️ I'm Community Manager at [@Iterative](https://iterative.ai/), which is an MLOps company.
 - 🎯 I’m currently learning Real-world Data Science scenarios and ML Operations
 - 👯 Fun fact: I love to dance(salsa, bachata) and meet new people